-The Prague public transport system uses three types of tickets – short ride tickets and long ride tickets and passes.
+The Prague public transport system uses three tickets: short ride tickets and long ride tickets and passes.
 Tickets can be bought from ticket machines at all metro stations and newsagents.
-If you are planning to stay in Prague for a longer period of time, you can purchase 24 or 72-hour tickets.
+If you plan to stay in Prague for a longer period of time, you can purchase 24 or 72-hour tickets.
 A ticket must be validated (punched) at the entrance to the underground station and on the tram/bus to mark the start of the validation period.
-Spot inspectors are frequent and tourists are famous targets as many tourists don‘t know the fact that they have to validate a ticket.
-Tourist Passes – for 1 day 110 CZK, (children and seniors 60-65 years old pay only 55 CZK) or for 3 days 310 CZK.
+Spot inspectors are frequent, and tourists are famous targets as many tourists don‘t know that they have to validate a ticket.
+Tourist Passes – for 1 day 110 CZK (children and seniors 60-65 years old pay only 55 CZK) or 3 days 310 CZK.

-At every marked stop you will find detailed timetables of the services that stop there.
+At every marked stop, you will find detailed timetables of the services that stop there.
 The timetable also usually shows the time it takes for the service to travel between the individual stops.
-On board the current station and next stop are usually announced.
+Onboard the current station and next stop are usually announced.
 Buttons to open doors are becoming ever more frequent on city transport.
-They can be found on the doors themselves (on the tram and metro on both sides) or on hand rails inside the vehicle.
+They can be found on the doors themselves (on the tram and metro on both sides) or handrails inside the vehicle.

-Prague Trams – may be a little slower but are a marvellous way to get around – you can see much more.
-Each tram stop gives a list of stops for each tram route and a timetable for it (which is absolutely accurate).
+Trans may be a little slower but are a marvellous way to get around – you can see much more.
+Each tram stop gives a list of stops for each tram route and a timetable for it (which is certainly accurate).
 Night operation is provided by tram numbers 51 to 59 in 30 minutes intervals.
-The central interchange station for night lines is Lazarska stop.
+The central interchange station for night lines is the Lazarska stop.

-Prague buses – as Prague’s Metro and tram service are so good, buses are not used that often.
 The Prague bus service mainly covers the outskirts of the city.
-Prague’s bus service is quite regular during the day with buses running from 5am until around midnight every day.
+Prague’s bus service is quite regular during the day, with buses running from 5 am until around midnight every day.
 Bus fares are also very cheap.
-Prague also has night buses which run when the day buses stop, from midnight to 5am, and the buses run every half hour or so.
+Prague also has night buses which run when the day buses stop, from midnight to 5 am, and the buses run every half hour or so.
 Night service is provided by bus numbers 501 to 513.

-Taxis – unfortunately for Prague, its taxi drivers have become a scar on its reputation but getting around Prague by public transportation is so easy and convenient that you may be able to simply forget about taxis.
-Taxi fares in Prague are regulated by the city authorities.
-Since 1 January 2007 the following fares have been in operation in Prague: basic tariff – 40 CZK; per kilometre travelled -28 CZK; per minute waiting time – 6 CZK.
+Unfortunately for Prague, its taxi drivers have become a scar on its reputation but getting around Prague by public transportation is so easy and convenient that you may forget about taxis.
+The city authorities regulate taxi fares in Prague.
+Since 1 January 2007, the following fares have been in operation in Prague: basic tariff – 40 CZK; per kilometre travelled -28 CZK; per minute waiting time – 6 CZK.

 Useful Tram and Metro Routes

-Green Line A is the most useful for tourists, because it covers all the main areas of the city centre – the Lesser Town (Malostranská), the Old Town (Staroměstská) and the New Town – as well as the main shopping area around Wenceslas Square (Můstek and Muzeum stops).
+Greenline A is the most useful for tourists because it covers all the main areas of the city centre – the Lesser Town (Malostranská), the Old Town (Staroměstská) and the New Town – as well as the main shopping area around Wenceslas Square (Můstek and Muzeum stop).

-The easiest way is to visit the website of The Prague Public Transit and search for public transport connections.
+The easiest way is to visit The Prague Public Transit website and search for public transport connections.
 You might need to use the Czech names of the stations/stops:

 Prague main train station = Hlavní nádraží